tvheadend/tvheadend-documentation/docs/webui/config_access.md

 <tvhversion from="4.2">
 **Language**
 : Preferred language for EPG and DVR strings.
-This settings is merged with the languages set in the _General_ / _Base_ configuration.
-If the _WWW Language_ settings is empty, this settings is used also for the WWW interface.
+This setting is merged with the languages set in the _General_ / _Base_ configuration.
+If the _Web Interface Language_ setting is empty, this setting is also used for the application web interface.
 </tvhversion>

 <tvhversion from="4.2">
-**WWW Language**
+**Web Interface Language**
-: Preferred language for WWW interface.
-This selection is used only for the WWW internationalization.
+: Preferred language for the web interface.
+This selection is used only for the internationalization of Tvheadend's web interface.
 EPG and DVR strings are handled using the _Language_ settings.
 </tvhversion>

 **Network prefix**